ColetteThomson/smart_events/README.md

 * [Git](https://git-scm.com/) - used as version control software to commit and push code to a GitHub repository where all source code is located
 * [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) - these are built in developer tools used to inspect page elements (eg. responsive design; debug issues; testing of different CSS styling options; and the Lighthouse Reports
 * [Pexels](https://www.pexels.com/) - Chat image for smartevents WMP website
-* [Cloudinary](https://cloudinary.com/) - cloud storage of Chat image for smartevents WMP website
+* [Cloudinary](https://cloudinary.com/) - cloud storage of Chat image for smartevents WMP website; serve static files
 * [ami.responsivedesign](http://ami.responsivedesign.is/) - used to generate Mockups of smartevents WMP Website
 * [Heroku](https://www.heroku.com/) - final project (website) stored on Heroku